MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 ### Availability

-To monitor your application performance and report on issues, this solution combines Azure Monitor with Grafana for visual dashboards.
+To monitor your application performance and report on issues, this scenario combines Azure Monitor with Grafana for visual dashboards.
 These tools let you monitor and troubleshoot performance issues that may require code updates, which can all then be deployed with the CI/CD pipeline.

 As part of the Azure Kubernetes Service cluster, a load balancer distributes application traffic to one or more containers (pods) that run your application.
 This approach to running containerized applications in Kubernetes provides a highly-available infrastructure for your customers.